MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Experiments

 \subsubsection{Cluster Count}

 We verify that the MetaCluster framework scales well with the cluster count by comparing its cluster scaling properties with those of a non-meta KAN.
 As shown in Figure \ref{fig:clustercount}, MetaCluster maintains accuracy well as clusters are reduced, especially after fine-tuning.
 For the convolutional model, decreasing the cluster count from 256 to 32 lowers MetaClusterFastKANConv accuracy by only $2\%$, whereas ClusterFastKANConv drops by $21.39\%$ over the same range.
-Such results demonstrate that our approach has the capability of achieving even greater levels of compression, albeit at the expense of a minor accuracy impact.
+Such results demonstrate our approach can achieve even greater compression, albeit with a minor loss in accuracy.